Elden Ring

 As the old African saying goes: If you want to go fast, go alone.
 If you want to far, go together.
 If you want to go far and fast, go as a duo, preferably with Arthur on your team!

-I may be writing a full review of this bloody beautiful game one sunny day, now that I’ve made my tortuous way to one of its endings.
+I may write a longer review of this bloody beautiful game one sunny day, now that I’ve made my tortuous way to one of its endings.
 Thank you, Arthur, and also Josh, for carrying me!

 Life too short for discovering everything in the game by yourself?
 Use this Elden Ring wiki and thank the gods, Nature, and Providence.